Case Study: University of Zagreb eliminated downtime with KernelCare

 “As a system engineer, I have been assigned the administration of several servers in two organizations, and that number seemed to grow.
 We were running Ubuntu and Debian Linux platforms.
-Kernel patches that came with fixing kernel vulnerabilities were considered as a burden to the system administration that brings associated unwanted downtime.
+Kernel patches that came with fixing kernel vulnerabilities were considered a burden to the system administration that brings associated unwanted downtime.
 The reboot with a new version of the kernel had to be postponed until the end of the working day or even the working week, despite being optimized to the minimal interruption of services.
-This had increased the window of opportunity for the bad guys to deploy their schemes.
+This increased the window of opportunity for the bad guys to deploy their schemes.

 I first learned about Ubuntu’s kernel livepatch service, and it was successfully deployed on our Ubuntu servers.
-However, Debian servers have been left without a solution, until the targeted research had found the KernelCare service.
+However, Debian servers have been left without a solution, until the targeted research found the KernelCare service.
 The price was so affordable that I could pay for its testing from my personal PayPal account.
 Considering the cost and benefit of having vs. not having life kernel patching, I have considered it a wise investment.

 Later we qualified as a non-profit organization.
 I was surprised to learn that our “fully patched” Debian Jessie servers had 91 vulnerabilities fixed by KernelCare and now I feel so much safer about our servers and my employment.
 We are now fully live patched, and our uptime is 8 months and increasing.
 Writing long apologetic emails that non-technical users wouldn’t understand anyway became a thing of the past.
 My fellow administrators were convinced by the fact that major players like Dell have adopted this solution for their servers.